Akshara-bs/Final-Project/README.md

 # Final-Project
- **While viewing the colab Notebook directly on GitHub, it may encounter a rendering error stating "'state' key is missing from 'metadata.widgets'".
+♦️ **While viewing the colab Notebook directly on GitHub, it may encounter a rendering error stating "'state' key is missing from 'metadata.widgets'".
 It is because of the GitHub display limitation for interactive widgets.
-For proper viewing, Please Download the notebook.**
+For proper viewing, Please Download the notebook.**♦️

  Topic :
  **Disease Detection in Cassava Plant using Deep Learning-Based Image classification**